Yash0270/neural-net/README.md

 These are then flattened to a single vector of length 7 x 7 x 36 = 1764, which is used as the input to a fully-connected layer with 128 neurons (or elements).
 This feeds into another fully-connected layer with 10 neurons, one for each of the classes, which is used to determine the class of the image.

-The computation in TensorFlow is actually done on a batch of images instead of a single image, which makes the computation more efficient.
-This means the flowchart actually has one more data-dimension when implemented in TensorFlow.

 ## The MNIST dataset